 Vegetables are prime sources of many nutrients such as Vitamin C and carotenoids, polyphenols, flavonoids, isothiocyanates and indoles, prebiotic fibers, and more.

-- Green Peas – spotting a pattern?
-Green stuff is good for you!
+- Green peas: spotting a pattern?
+The green stuff is good for you!
 Apart from boogers.
 Avoid those.

 We could go on, but if you’re serious about following your ancestor’s eating patterns, it’s important to look into your genetic ancestry, and then look at the foods that were available in their geographical location prior to the agricultural revolution…you’ll need to do some homework!

 Grains and legumes may, in fact, be part of a pre-agricultural diet.
 Evidence for wheat, barley, and rice consumption dates back many thousands of years.

 However, they wouldn’t be processed or refined as you find them in supermarkets.
 Cultures that ate these foods first soaked, sprouted, fermented, or leavened them to make them edible.

 Wild berries, fruits, nuts, and seeds, would make up a decent proportion of any past diet but crucially would only be available as part of a natural growth cycle.

 Fructose from whole fruit, in moderation, is healthy and not harmful, and, chances are, our ancestors only got to gorge on fruit for very brief windows when it was fresh off the tree.
 In our modern diet, it’s actually the overconsumption of fruit juices rather than whole fruits that can lead to health problems.